cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 * [Towards Privacy-Aware Sign Language Translation at Scale](http://arxiv.org/abs/2402.09611)
   * Interest: high.
 They’ve got a semi-supervised method that works on large datasets, and a discussion of their architecture choices.
   * Architecture:
-    * Hiera and MAE for the visuals
+    * Hiera and MAE for the visuals.
-    * Project that into T5 for language
+    * Projection of the visual information into T5 for language.
   * Code: "will be released" as of 4/5/2024.
 * [KnowComp Submission for WMT23 Sign Language Translation Task](https://aclanthology.org/2023.wmt-1.36)
   * Interest: definitely.
 They’re doing SLT and talk about how, and they submitted to WMT, and there's code!